-Code Course Name Credi t Lectur e Lab MFG 101 Introduction to Manufacturing and Safety 3 3 0 This course provides the student with an introduction to the mai nufacturing world.
+Code Course Name Credit Lecture Lab MFG 101 Introduction to Manufacturing and Safety 3 3 0

+This course provides the student with an introduction to the manufacturing world.
 This course will provide instruction to facilitate safety in the work place.
-This course wil introduce th as student to manufacturing engainligations ou nachatrania is ill introduce the student to manufacturing specializations such as mechatronics, precision machining, and welding.
+This course will introduce the student to manufacturing specializations such as mechatronics, precision machining, and welding.
 The course will cover fire safety, pressurized gases, electrical hazards, first aid, and safe machining usage.
 Students will become acquainted with OSHA policies and the understanding of workplace record keeping.